Inference in Cluster Randomized Trials with Matched Pairs: Main Results

 where

 We then propose the following variance estimator:

 where

-Note that the construction of $\hat{v}^2_G$ can be motivated using the same intuition as the variance estimators studied in \cite{bai2021inference} and \cite{bai2022inference}: to consistently estimate quantities like (for instance) $E[E[\tilde{Y}_g(1)|X_g]^2]$ which appear in $\omega^2$, we average across ``pairs of pairs" of clusters.
+Note that the construction of $\hat{v}^2_G$ can be motivated using the same intuition as the variance estimators studied in \cite{bai2022inference} and \cite{bai2024inference}: to consistently estimate quantities like (for instance) $E[E[\tilde{Y}_g(1)|X_g]^2]$ which appear in $\omega^2$, ideally we would like to average over the products of the average outcomes of two treated clusters with similar values of covariates.
+By construction, however, only one cluster in each pair is treated, and our solution is to instead average across ``pairs of pairs" of clusters.
 As a consequence, we will additionally require that the matching algorithm satisfy the condition that ``pairs of pairs" of clusters are sufficiently close in terms of their baseline covariates/cluster size, as formalized in the following two assumptions:

 \begin{assumption} The pairs used in determining treatment status satisfy